PanosChatzi/Portfolio/README.md

 # Panagiotis Chatzinikolaou
 I am a data-driven professional with experience in statistical programming, data analysis and visualization.
-I use tools like R, Python, SQL, and Power BI to find insights and drive decision-making.
+I use R, Python, SQL, and Power BI to uncover insights and drive decision-making.
 Passionate about continuous learning, I am committed to transforming data into actionable solutions.

 # Education
 * PhD in Quantitative Exercise Physiology, *Aristotle University of Thessaloniki*, 2020-2024